DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/authentication/UI/logout/logout_context.md

 If the login page is being triggered by a protocol workflow, then this means Duende IdentityServer has redirected the user's browser to the logout page.
 In these scenarios, a *logoutId* parameter will be passed that represents the logout context.
-The *logoutId* value can be exchanged with the *GetLogoutContextAsync* API on the [interaction service]({{<ref "/reference/interaction_service">}}) obtain a *LogoutRequest* object which contains context data.
+The *logoutId* value can be exchanged with the *GetLogoutContextAsync* API on the [interaction service]({{<ref "/reference/interaction_service">}}) obtain a *LogoutRequest* object.

-If the page is directly accessed by the user, there will be no *logoutId* parameter, but the context can still be accessed by calling *GetLogoutContextAsync*, but without passing any parameters.
+If the page is directly accessed by the user then there will be no *logoutId* parameter, but the context can still be accessed by calling *GetLogoutContextAsync* just without passing any parameters.

 In either case, the *LogoutRequest* contains the data to perform client notification, and redirect the user back to the client after logout.